chieni/imhungry/README.md

 			into the anonymous pantry, but if a user decides to create an account from the ingredients they entered into the hook page, ingredients that are not present in the database will not be added into the registered pantry
-		- User can also maintain an anonymous pantry with no ingredient amountsthat will not persist (as they have no account) but is editable within the session
+        - The user is not able to specify ingredient amounts in the anonymous pantry
 		- User has access to a limited search (there is no "Load More Recipes" functionality)
 		- User is able to view the recipe but is unable to save the recipe or scale the serving size in recipe view or rate the recipe
 		- From the Hook search page, the User may create an account if they like the functionality they've been presented with
 			- If the User has ingredients in their anonymous pantry, these automatically get transferred over to their pantry once they create an account, except for ingredients that are not present in the database (which will not be part of the registered user's pantry).
+The ingredients will default to empty amounts, but they can easily be edited
 	-Account Creation
 		- User can create an account with a unique username, a password, and their own pre-filled pantry (if done from the hook pantry page)
 	-Pantry